 Q1.
-Have we adequately explained the need for the Melvich and Kirkton Wind Farms connection project?
+Have we connecti lained the need for the Melvich and Kirkton Wind Farms

+Yes on pro No. Unsure

+Comments NO Offsure

+Comments ).

+Q2. • ficient information formation has been provided to enable you to understand and why?

 Yes No Unsure

-Comments:

-Q2. - sufficient in formation has been provided to enable you to understand and why?
+Comments ;;

+Q3. factors, or environmental features, that you consider

+it and e brought to the attention of the project team?

 Yes No Unsure

-Comments:

-Q3. factors, or environmental features, that you consider brought to the attention of the project team?

-Yes No Unsure

-Comments:
+Comments ;; ;

 Q4.
-Do you have e any other c comments about the preferred alignment?
+Do you h ave ar ny other c omments about the preferred alignment?

 Yes No Unsure

-Comments:
+Comments

 Q5.
 Following a review of the provided information, how would you describe your understanding of the Connagill Cluster Project?
 Comments: Q6.
+Q6.
 Are there any factors, or environmental features, that you consider may have been overlooked during the optimal route selection processes?
 Comments: Q7.
 Do you have any particular concerns or queries on the proposed connection for the Melvich and Kirkton Wind Farms?
 Yes No Unsure Comments: Full r name Addr ess Telep phone Emai l control of the cont If you would like your comments to remain anonymous please tick this box. and future please opt ike to send you relevant communications via email such as invitations to stakeholder events, surveys, updates on projects, services developments from the Scottish and Southern Electricity Networks group listed below.
 If you are happy to receive email updates in by ticking the box below.
 You can unsubscribe at any time by contacting us at stakeholder.admin@sse.com or by clicking on the e link that will be at the end of each of our emails. ation on how we collect and process your data please see our privacy notice available at today's event.
 This can also be obtained en-transmission.co.uk/privacy If you would like to be kept informed of progress on the project please tick this box.
 Post: SSEN Online: sse for taking the time to complete this feedback form.
 Please submit your completed form by one of the methods below: Transmission, 10 Henderson Road, Inverness, IV1 1SN Email: lisa.marchi@sse.com n-transmission.co.uk/projects/project-map/connagill-cluster/ Comments forms and all the information from today's event will also be available to download from the project website.